 What is an Aneurysm?

 An aneurysm is a bulge in a blood vessel due to a weakness in the vessel wall.
-Aneurysm can affect all vessels, but it mainly affects more arteries than veins.
+An aneurysm can affect all vessels, but it mainly affects more arteries than veins.

 The most common aneurysm occurs in the brain and abdomen.